 - Web Browsers: Internet Explorer, Mozilla Firefox, Google Chrome

-Located in Salus Center, Room 318, this lab's research topics include: incorporating health systems and geospatial information systems to respond to health needs; drug use and overdose patterns, sexual health, HIV infection prevention and care, and mapping health resources, including food access.
+The Health Lab @ The Geospatial Institute at Saint Louis University is located in Salus Center, Room 318, this lab's research topics include: incorporating health systems and geospatial information systems to respond to health needs; drug use and overdose patterns, sexual health, HIV infection prevention and care, and mapping health resources, including food access.